Solar Panels Sydney: Compare Costs & Installers

 * Output was calculated using PVsyst software

-Solar power is a great investment for virtually any home that has a reasonably-sized, unshaded roof and some electricity consumption during daylight hours (see the sections below).
+When does solar power make sense for home owners?
+Solar power is a great investment for virtually any home in Sydney that has a reasonably-sized, unshaded roof and some electricity consumption during daylight hours (see the sections below).
 This is because your home-generated solar energy can save you money in two ways:

 1. Solar helps you reduce the amount of energy you need to purchase from your electricity retailer / the grid.
-This is commonly referred to as ‘solar self-consumption‘, and it is the key to making the most of your solar system – you should do everything you can to maximise your self-consumption.
-In practice, self-consumption entails running your appliances (pool pump, washing machine, dishwasher, etc) when the sun is shining.
+This is commonly referred to as ‘solar self-consumption‘, and it is the key to making the most of your solar system in Sydney – you should do everything you can to maximise your self-consumption.
+In practice, self-consumption means running your appliances (pool pump, washing machine, dishwasher, etc) when the sun is shining and using NSW solar power.
 (Read more about shiftable loads.)

 2. You can earn credits on your electricity bill for your system’s surplus energy.
 This is usually referred to as a solar feed-in tariff.
 Any solar energy produced that is not immediately put to use in devices in your home will automatically be sent back to the grid, earning you a feed-in credit.
 A few years ago, feed-in tariffs were state-sponsored and quite generous; these days the rates offered are a bit lower but still enough to help make solar an attractive investment.